 HOA Due Diligence Checklist for Rental Property Investors Before Purchasing

 The pre-purchase phase is the most critical stage of an HOA investment.
-Investors who skip thorough due diligence risk acquiring a property with hidden financial liabilities, unfavorable rental restrictions, or an underfunded reserve — all of which directly reduce returns.
+Investors who skip thorough due diligence risk acquiring a property with hidden financial liabilities.
+They may also face unfavorable rental restrictions or an underfunded reserve, all of which reduce returns.
 Before closing, request and review the following from the association:

-Critical Investment Risks in HOA-Managed Rental Properties Every Investor Must Evaluate
+Critical Investment Risks in HOA-Managed Rental Properties for Every Investor to Evaluate

-Rental property investors face significant risks in HOA communities, including strict modification restrictions that can limit property improvements and potential special assessments for major repairs or upgrades.
+Rental property investors face significant risks in HOA communities.
+These risks include strict modification restrictions that limit property improvements and potential special assessments for major repairs or upgrades.
 These regulations impact rental agreements and create liability exposure.
 Additionally, HOA management fees can increase annually, reducing long-term investment returns and affecting cash flow projections for leveraged properties.

-Investors should also be aware that HOA boards generally have the authority to amend rental restrictions through a member vote, meaning policies that are favorable today may change after purchase.
+HOA boards generally have the authority to amend rental restrictions via a member vote.
+Investors should be aware that policies favorable today may change after purchase.
 Review the amendment threshold required (typically 67–75% member approval) in the governing documents before committing to a purchase.

 Understanding Special Assessments and Unexpected HOA Costs